 Darknet markets overtly offer various DIY malware kits to all and sundry

-Going by the conventionally overt nature of the dark web, even in the sale of highly illegal contraband and child pornography, it comes as no surprise that these DIY ransomware kits are being overtly advertised and sold on some of the most popular darknet markets on the dark web, complete with clear and concise instructions on how to configure them.
+Going by the conventionally overt nature of the dark web, even in the sale of highly illegal contraband and child exploitation, it comes as no surprise that these DIY ransomware kits are being overtly advertised and sold on some of the most popular darknet markets on the dark web, complete with clear and concise instructions on how to configure them.

 Lyne accentuated the impending danger of hacking by highlighting two recent developments pertaining to ransomware builder kits on dark web.

 The first case was that of the AKBuilder, a DIY ransomware kit on which Sophos had performed extensive research on and released the findings in a paper.

 The malware-building kit is undoubtedly the most popular found on the dark web simply because it is one of the easiest to use.
 It allows cyber-criminals to hide malware samples in files and documents which they proceed to spread as spam to their targets.

 Opening these documents triggers the release of the ransomware software, putting the victims at the mercy of these newly-initiated ransomware vendors.